lovezhike/learngit/readme.txt

 ﻿readme
 Git is a distributed version control system.
-Git is a free software.
+Git is a free distributed well software.